benjaminmbrown/certified-ethereum-developer-program/documentation/day-2-notes.md

 * `memory` - space in blockchain / essentially VRAM
 * `calldata` - when you call a function

-* Forced Data Location - you can't change
+Forced Data Location - you can't change
   * Parameters (not return) of external functions: calldata
   * State Variables: storage

-* Default Data Location
+Default Data Location
   * Parameters (also return) of functions: memory
   * All other local variables: storage

+1. Only complex structure like array and structs can have data location

+2. Constant value give in contract is equivalent to memory
+  * ex [1,2,3,4,5] equivalent to uint8 memory
+  * [uint(1), 2,3,4,5] equiv to uint256 memory

+3. Array with data location
+  * Storage can push
+  * memory can not push

+4. Storage array can get & set .length

+5. Memory can only get .length

+6. State variables can be storage only

 ## Truffle Framework